 - In general the Foundation does not make grants to religious organizations.

 - Funding commitments are made on a year-to-year basis, with the amount of any grant based on need and funds available.
 Except as approved by the Board, the maximum grant is $50,000.
-Absent special circumstances approved by the Board, proposals will not be accepted from any agency that has received grants from the Foundation for three consecutive prior years.

-All agencies applying for a grant from the John’s Island Foundation must submit a Letter of Intent.
-If you are an agency that has received funding in the last three years, please click on the button below to bring you to the application site where the Letter of Intent can be found.
 If you are a new agency applying to the John’s Island Foundation for the first time or an agency that hasn’t been funded for the past three years or longer, you will need to be registered in our system.
-Please contact Nate Bruckner our Grant Technology Administrator at Nate.firstname.lastname@example.org or 772-567-8900.
+Please contact Nate Bruckner our Grant Technology Administrator at Nate.email@example.com or 772-567-8900.